scalajp/2019.scalamatsuri.org/_candidates_en/shinharad_1.md

 speaker_experience:
   -
 ---
 Depending on a team or a person, there are different ways to place constructor arguments, to write Scaladoc, or to pronounce "Either."
-These diversity allows for personal taste, but it might be a bit confusing to new learners.
+This diversity allows for personal taste, but it might be a bit confusing for new learners.

-In this session, we will look into different cultures in Scala through the official Style Guide, and the code from open source projects.
-The goal is to learn together that "some people write like this" not to convince "what's right."
-It might also be fun to take a poll beforehand, and discuss the result on the day.
+In this session, we will look into different cultures in Scala through reading the official Style Guide as well as code from open source projects.
+The goal is for us to learn that "some people write like this" not to convince you "what's right."
+It might also be fun to take a poll beforehand and discuss the results during the session.